techreturners/laptop_setup_instructions/windows.md

 #### 2) Download Slack Desktop

-We use Slack as our main communication tool so it's really worth having the desktop version, which can be downloaded [here](https://slack.com/downloads/linux).
-Choose the .deb version.
+We use Slack as our main communication tool so it's really worth having the desktop version, which can be downloaded [here](https://slack.com/downloads/windows).

 We would also recommend downloading it on your phone, so you can let us know if you happen to be running late etc.